DarkGram: A Large-Scale Analysis of Cybercriminal Activity Channels on Telegram: Interpreting cross-platform dynamics

 \textbf{Takeaway:} Prior literature has identified how compromised credentials{~\cite{bermudez2021shady}, SMM panels~\cite{nevado2023analysis} and blackhat resources{~\cite{samtani2020proactively} are regularly shared on cybercriminal forums.
 Our analysis in Section~\ref{overal_of_content} further reinforces these findings, revealing that forums not only exhibit similar payload characteristics but also rely on overlapping external websites to distribute their content.
 This highlights that Telegram CACs, at the very least, function as an alternative source for accessing cybercriminal content.
 Additionally, Telegram CACs share pirated content, which is largely absent from traditional cybercriminal forums.
-What sets Telegram apart is its ability to deliver this content in a streamlined manner that is highly resilient to takedown efforts and readily accessible to a broad audience.
+What sets Telegram apart is its ability to deliver this content in a streamlined manner that is readily accessible to a broad audience, and an apparent lack of strong moderation on the platform makes removal of such content less likely.
 Our findings also reveal that this content not only reaches and is actively consumed by millions of users, not only necessitating the need for their swift takedown but also as a resource for security vendors for identifying malicious content.
 In the next section, we demonstrate how DarkGram, our BERT-based detection pipeline, can be extended to identify and disrupt newly emerging CACs in real-time.